graemefox/mimi/README.md

 ![Figure3 - insertion/deletion mutation](/images/fig2.png)

+### Versions
+v0.1 - This is the initial version which should establish core functionality.
+Bugs are likely to be found and improvements/modifications will come in the future.
+This was made by a PhD student, not a "programmer", so please be patient!

 ### Installation Instructions
 This was made and tested on [Ubuntu Linux](https://www.ubuntu.com/) (currently 18.04) but *should* also work on OSX (Your mileage may vary).